International grand prix horse show coming to Blowing Rock

 “He was champion of the country as a junior, he was a really accomplished rider, he rode with me in his teenage life and he was on his way,” Russell said.

-The Fisher family has been involved in horse competitions for years, with multiple family members riding show horses around the country.
+The Fisher family has been involved in horse competitions for years, and has three of their children riding in show.

-The one-day, single-class show will feature between 20 and 30 jockeys, who are limited to one horse entry, and feature a mix of amateurs and professionals.
+The one-day, single-class show will feature between 20-30 jockeys, who are limited to one horse entry, and feature a mix of amateurs and professionals.
 Information about the riders will be released at a later date.

 “They’re handpicked for their character and for their reputation of being good horsemen,” Russell said.
 “There are several of them who’ll have represented their countries in all types of international games such as the World Cup, Pan-American Games, the Olympics and the World Equestrian Games.”